Swifts

 behaviour.
 Nest places should therefore be sited as

-high as possible and at sites which are either unattractive
+high as possible and at sites

 to vandals or else secure.
 Industrial estates, electrical

-stations, hospitals, mobile phone masts, railway sidings,
+stations, hospitals, railway sidings,

-for siting pole and tower colonies, while social housing
+for siting tower colonies, while vandalism-prone housing

-estates, brownfield sites, and unsecured sites in general
+estates and unsecured sites in general

 should probably be avoided.

-for any proposed Swift Tower or Pole for structural
+for any proposed Swift Tower for structural

 soundness well before any work starts.

-Swift Nest Places
+Back to Fitting Swift Nest Places

-Consult our Experts!
 Back to Contents

 |